jdhao/nvim-config/docs/README.md

 ## How to install this configuration

 On Windows, the config directory is `$HOME/AppData/Local/nvim`[^1].
-On Linux and Mac, the directory is `~/.config/nvim`.
+On Linux and macOS, the directory is `~/.config/nvim`.
 First, we need to remove all the files under the config directory (including dot files), then use the following command to install this configuration: